alcides-schulz/AdventOfCode/README.md

 # Some general concepts that are used in the challenges.
 - Graph Theory Fundamentals: Understanding and implementing algorithms like Breadth-First Search (BFS) and Depth-First Search (DFS) for pathfinding or connectivity problems.
-- Dynamic Programming (DP): Recognizing when a problem can be solved by breaking it into overlapping subproblems and storing results to avoid recomputation.
+- Dynamic Programming: Recognizing when a problem can be solved by breaking it into overlapping subproblems and storing results to avoid recomputation.
 This is a common pattern for optimizing solutions to complex problems.
 - Recursion: Developing elegant solutions for problems that can be defined in terms of smaller instances of themselves.
 - Advanced Data Structures: Using sets for unique elements, queues for ordered processing, and stacks for LIFO (Last-In, First-Out) operations.
-- Regular Expressions: Efficiently extracting specific patterns from text.

 # General Learning Across All Challenges
 - Problem-Solving Skills: The core of Advent of Code is improving your ability to analyze a problem, devise a plan, and implement it.